AlexeyMK/alexeymk.com/_posts/2012-08-05-be-safe-with-mongodb.md

 ---
+date: 2012-08-05 23:45:08
+description: A quick public service announcement about MongoDB, for those of us new to NoSQL land
 layout: post
-title: Being safe with mongodb
-description: "A quick public service announcement about MongoDB, for those of us new to NoSQL land"
 published: true
-date: 2012-08-05 23:45:08
 tags:
 - technical
-- advice
+- advice-for-engineers
+title: Being safe with mongodb
 ---

 A quick public service announcement about MongoDB, for those of us new to NoSQL land: